lnacquaroli/TMMOptics.jl/README.md

 where `l1` and `l2` are quarter-wave optical thickness at the reference wavelength `λ0`.

-The thicknesses of the first and last layers are not taken into account as the calculations are performed for semi-infinite incident/substrate media, so we just put a zero regardless of the subtype.
+For all cases, the thicknesses of the first and last layers are not taken into account as the calculations are performed for semi-infinite incident/substrate media, so we just put a zero regardless of the subtype.

 ### Electromagnetic field (EMF) flag